wwwqr-000/E32MPS-Tool/README.md

 * Wait with changing the contents inside the workspace folder while the first sync hasn't been made yet.
 * Use a delay of 1 or higher.
 * You can terminate E32MPS-Tool or disconnect your esp32 only when the buff.cache file is deleted by the application.
 This is why you use the delay.
+* Don't use Thonny IDE in combination with this tool.